datttrian/leetcode/README.md

 class Solution:
     def twoSum(self, nums: list[int], target: int) -> list[int]:

-        # Create a dictionary to store the indices of seen numbers in `nums`
+        # Create a dictionary to store the numbers and their indices in `nums`
         nums_index: dict[int, int] = {}

         # Loop through all numbers and their indices in `nums`